Can Old Tests Do New Tricks for Resolving SWE Issues?: Related Work

 \section{Related Work}

 This paper is the first to formulate issue-based test minimization and to provide a dedicated solution.
 Prior work has addressed related tasks that involve issues, often leveraging existing regression tests along the way.
 Agentic software engineering techniques take an issue description and a repository as input, and output a patch candidate.
 Agentless~\cite{xia_et_al_2025} selects regression tests (old tests) in two steps: filtering to keep only tests that pass on buggy code, then applying an LLM filter.
 It also uses the selected tests to rank candidate patches.
 SpecRover~\cite{ruan_zhang_roychoudhury_2025} executes regression tests on each patch and uses an LLM to interpret results.
 SWE-RL~\cite{wei_et_al_2025}, R2E-Gym~\cite{jain_et_al_2025}, PatchPilot~\cite{li_et_al_2025}, and Trae Agent~\cite{gao2025trae} all adopt regression testing similar to Agentless, differing mainly in how selected tests are applied to filter or rank candidate patches.
 Unlike these approaches, \approach incorporates coverage into test selection, applies systematic minimization, and evaluates selection not only for issue reproduction but also through intrinsic metrics.
 Our empirical results highlight the limitations of prior work, improving Agentless end-to-end as a proof of concept.

 A second line of work focuses on generating new tests to reproduce issues.
 While distinct from selecting old tests, several systems combine both.
 Otter++\cite{ahmed_et_al_2025} selects old tests by prompting an LLM at both file and function granularity, then includes them in prompts for generating new tests.
-AEGIS\cite{wang_et_al_2025} uses a ReAct agent to locate issue-related code, including tests, and places it in a prompt context for test generation.
-USEAgent~\cite{applis_et_al_2025} employs a meta-agent that can invoke sub-agents for test retrieval and execution, using results to guide patch refinement.
+AEGIS~\cite{wang_et_al_2025} uses a ReAct agent to locate issue-related code, including tests, and places it in a prompt context for test generation.
+USEAgent~\cite{applis_et_al_2026} employs a meta-agent that can invoke sub-agents for test retrieval and execution, using results to guide patch refinement.
 Similarly, BRT Agent~\cite{cheng_et_al_2025} retrieves old tests via code search and includes them in new test generation prompts.
 Unlike these systems, \approach uniquely leverages coverage for test selection, applies minimization, and evaluates test selection in isolation.
-We demonstrate that \approach improves Otter++ with stronger test selection.
+We demonstrate that \approach improves Otter++.